Women-Specific Cardiovascular Disease Risk Factors

 Researchers have also discovered nuances in cardiovascular disease in women when using non-invasive CT-FFR as a diagnostic tool for patients with CAD.
 Researchers of the ADVANCE trial evaluated 4,373 patients with stable CAD who underwent both CCTA and CT-FFR to examine sex-related differences.
 Study results demonstrated that CT-FFR had higher values for the same degree of stenosis in women .
 Additionally, female study participants had similar rates of invasive coronary angiography to male participants, but less obstructive coronary artery disease and revascularization at catheterization.

-Could Coronary Artery Calcium (CAC) Scoring Guide Primary Prevention?
+Could Coronary Artery Calcium (CAC) Scoring Be Used to Guide Primary Prevention?

 Evidence suggests that coronary artery calcium (CAC) scoring could be effective in risk stratification.
 Recent research published in Circulation: Cardiovascular Imaging aimed to determine the long-term prognosis of asymptomatic women and men classified at low-intermediate risk undergoing CAC scoring.
 In the study, 2,363 asymptomatic women and men with traditional risk factors underwent CAC scanning.
 The study findings demonstrate that CAC may effectively risk-stratify women who are slightly lower risk than those conventionally targeted to undergo imaging for screening, including those with an intermediate Framingham Risk Score .
 CAC scoring could add value to the primary prevention of cardiovascular disease.